tapodig/wedding-side/README.md

 # Wedding Side
-This was my first task in the CodeBerry programming school.
-I had to copy a medium article.
+This was a task from the CodeBerry programming school.
+Creating a weeding side in selected style.

 ## Built With
 - Notepad++
 - HTML